 Faris has the party thrown in the brig of the ship – as it turns out, there isn’t a prison in the hideout – and has them brought back out for questioning much later.
 There, she notices Lenna has a mysterious pendant that matches Faris’ own.
 I should point out at this point that Faris and Lenna at least initially seemed to have the same hair colour to me, leading me to believe they were sisters, but when Kyle first passed me the iPad, it was clear that Lenna’s was pink and Faris’ distinct in fuchsia.
 That said, everybody’s still blonde in their portraits, so maybe I’m not so far off.
 Faris agrees to take the party to the Wind Shrine, and reveals that her ship can still move without wind thanks to Syldra, a sea serpent Faris had been raised with “like a sibling.”

 A pirate helpfully offered to guide us to the Wind Shrine, which was useful, though we probably would have been able to find our way just fine given that we were, like in FFI, once again in an inland body of water with nowhere else to go.
-Especially helpful is the fact that you do not fight random encounters on the ship, breaking in tradition with previous Final Fantasy games but keeping in line with the way other FF vehicles have performed since FFIII.
+Especially helpful is the fact that you do not fight random encounters on the ship, breaking in tradition with previous Final Fantasy games when it comes to ships, but keeping in line with the way all other vehicles have performed since FFIII.
 It makes exploration in FFV a great deal more comfortable as a result (Ed. but you later do fight encounters on the ship, so forget everything I just said!).

 We travelled into the Shrine, our party now consisting of of Bartz, Lenna, Galuf and Faris, all of them, except for Faris, at Level 1.
 Inside, we found some of the King’s party, who were cowering in a corner of the first floor, unaware that the monsters they were afraid of weren’t even on the first floor of this dungeon.
 We headed up to the top, where we ran into a large bird, the Wing Raptor, who served as a brief and relatively harmless boss.
-It did try to pull a Mist Dragon and enter a temporarily invulnerable form that would provoke counter-attacks, but after one slip-up the game warned me (just like the Mist Dragon) and we killed it before it could even try again!
+It did try to pull a Mist Dragon and enter a temporarily invulnerable form that would provoke counter-attacks, but after one slip-up the game warned me about its power (just like the Mist Dragon), and we killed it before it could even try again!
 While we were in the dungeon, we also learned a few things about gameplay, like that you don’t revive after a fight if you’ve been knocked out (FFL has been teaching us bad lessons), but that Phoenix Downs are purchasable anyways.
-Ethers were also purchasable but not at this point in the game.
+Ethers were also purchasable for cheaper than they were in FFIV, but not at this point in the game.

 But as the King left, the remaining six shards of the Wind Crystal gathered towards us each blessing us with a new Job class.
 Yes, this is a Job System game, and perhaps the most famous one of them all!
 This was also the last Job System game for many years, though the system continued strong in the Tactics subseries, and have since returned in multiple titles.
 In fact, these days the Job System is almost considered a signature of Final Fantasy, despite being absent from the main, numbered games ever since FFV (it was also in FFX-2, if you want to count sequels).
 It goes to show just how important FFTactics is to the reputation of the series as a whole, which is why we’re just as eager to get to it as the other famous PSX games.